Meet Telehealth, your new friend

-We’ve already mentioned Telehealth in our previous article about technologies in healthcare, but the topic is very broad, so we want to cover it more.
+We’ve already mentioned Telehealth in the context of digital healthcare, but this topic is very broad, so we want to cover it more in depth.
 Believe us it’s worth knowing about its possibilities as soon it might become a “must-have” tool for healthcare institutions all around the world.

 Telehealth from the beginning

-So what is Telehealth all about?
+So what is Telehealth?
 Telehealth is a collection of means or methods for enhancing health care, public health, and health education delivery and support using telecommunications technologies.

 Telehealth encompasses a broad variety of technologies and tactics to deliver virtual medical, health, and education services.
 It uses different forms of technology like email, smartphones, video calls, wireless, and many other communication types.

-Telehealth is not a specific service, but a collection of means to enhance medical care and non-clinical services, such as provider training, administrative meetings, and continuing medical education, in addition to clinical services.
+Telehealth is not a specific service, but a collection of solutions to enhance medical care and non-clinical services, such as provider training, administrative meetings, and continuing medical education, in addition to clinical services.

 Telehealth can become a key changer in reducing rural deaths due to preventable illness, especially with 5G rushing its way.